rust-lang/book/src/ch14-00-more-about-cargo.md

 # Before your first publish

-First things first, youll need an account on [crates.io] to acquire an API token.
+First things first, you'll need an account on [crates.io] to acquire an API token.
 To do so, [visit the home page][crates.io] and log in via a GitHub account (required for now).
 After this, visit your [Account Settings](https://crates.io/me) page and run the `cargo login` command